 One of the most popular procedures are the Hammertoe correction procedures.

 There are two types that we perform in the office, the extensor tenotomy or the flexor tenotomy.
-(It just depends on which type of hammertoe you have).
+The type of procedure depends on which type of hammertoe you have.

-Both require a small stab incision and local numbing only.
+Both require only a small stab incision and local anesthetic.
 You actually walk out that day and can go right back to work!

-This is a HUGE leap compared to the traditional hammertoe correction surgery with lengthy time off of your foot.
+This is a HUGE leap compared to the traditional hammertoe correction surgery that requires lengthy time off of your foot.

 This MIS procedure is performed in the surgical center because it requires very high tech equipment to correct chronic plantar fasciitis.